 Ongoing recordings: Show all ongoing recordings on the camera.

-• Start a recording on the camera.
+Start a recording on the camera.
+Choose which storage device to save to. - Choose which storage device to save to.
 Stop a recording on the camera.
 Triggered recordings will end when manually stopped or when the camera is shut down.
 Continuous recordings will continue until manually stopped.
 Even if the camera is shut down, the recording will continue when the camera starts up again.
+Play the recording. riay the recording.
+Stop playing the recording.
 Show or hide information and options about the recording.
 Set export range: If you only want to export part of the recording, enter a time span.
 Encrypt: Select to set a password for exported recordings.
 It will not be possible to open the exported file without the password.
 Click to delete a recording.
 Export: Export the whole or a part of the recording.
+Click to filter the recordings.
 From: Show recordings done after a certain point in time.
 To: Show recordings up until a certain point in time.

-Source 1: Show recordings based on source.
+Source 1 : Show recordings based on source.
 The source refers to the sensor.
 Event: Show recordings based on events.